These Banana Yogurt Pancakes are scrumptious, easy to prepare – and healthy, too!

 - In a large mixing bowl, whisk together the egg and vanilla.
 Whisk in mashed banana, then yogurt.
 Stir in dry ingredients until mostly combined; do not overmix.
 Stir in milk, beginning with 1/2 cup and adding more as needed to get the batter to the right consistency – still thick, but pourable.

-- Let the batter sit while preheating a greased nonstick skillet or griddle to medium-high (350 degrees) – don’t skip this step!
+- Let the batter sit while preheating a greased nonstick skillet or griddle to medium-high (325 degrees for a darker-color pan and 350 for a lighter pan).
+Don’t skip this step!
 The batter needs to rest a bit before cooking.
-You can use oil or butter; add butter after pan is preheated.

 - Serve immediately with fresh fruit and maple syrup.